Skip to main content

 • --concurrency – concurrent judge evaluations per combo.

-• --collect-audit – include serialized judge responses and Markdown summaries alongside the JSON artifact.
+• --markdown-output – write Markdown summaries alongside JSON artifacts.

 Metrics reported